strapi/documentation/docusaurus/docs/user-docs/settings/review-workflows.md

 In many organizations different teams review different parts of content.
 By using different review workflows for different content-types, it is possible to adjust each workflow to the needs of each team involved.

 The default workflow is configured to have 4 stages: To do, In progress, Ready to review, and Reviewed.
 All 4 stages can be edited, reordered or deleted as needed, and it is also possible to add new stages.
+Additionally, any stage can be defined as a required stage for publishing, ensuring content must pass through that stage before it can be published.

 Before being available in the [Content Manager](/user-docs/content-manager/reviewing-content), review workflows must be configured from <Icon name="gear-six" /> *Settings > Global settings > Review Workflows*.
 The Review workflows settings are only available to users with the Super Admin role by default.
 Other roles must be granted the **Review workflows** permissions.
 See [Users, Roles, & Permissions](/user-docs/users-roles-permissions) for more information.